heatheranndye/heatheranndye.github.io/content/articles/trees.md

 $$Q_m(T) = \hat{p}_{m0} (1-\hat{p}_{m0}) + \hat{p}_{m1} (1- \hat{p}_{m1}).$$

- This is the node impurity measure, $Q_m(T)$.
+ This is the node impurity measure.
 Each additional node splitting (creating more terminal nodes) will increase the node purity.
 A *pure* node will have $\hat{p}_{mk}=1$ for some $k$, meaning that every observation in the region belongs to the same class.

 From the impurity measure, the loss function, $H(T)$ is constructed is based on the terminal nodes of the tree.
 So, if our tree has $m$ terminal nodes:

 $$H(T)=\sum_{i=1}{m} Q_m(T).$$

 We want to choose the the tree $T$ that minimizes $H(T)$.
 So, how do we do that?
 Roughly, a greedy algorithm chooses the best possible split at a node $m$.
 Suppose that $n_m$ observations are in the node.
-We choose a split $\theta$ where $n_m^l$ observations are placed in $R_L$ and $n_m^r$ observations are placed in $R_r$ We can compute a loss function for the proposed split:
+We choose a split $\theta$ where $n_m^l$ observations are placed in the new region $R_L$ and $n_m^r$ observations are placed in the new region $R_r$ The loss function for the proposed split:
 $$G(Q_m, \theta) = \frac{n_m^l}{n_m} H(Q_L (\theta)) + \frac{n_m ^r} H(Q_R).$$

-Scikit Learn states that it uses an optimized version of the CART algorithm.
+Scikit Learn states that it uses an optimized version of the CART algorithm and mimimizes this value.

-As a side note, here are some articles to consider.
 I've discussed what the decision tree classifier does, but not how.
 It may be worthwhile to look at the following articles, documentation, and books.
 I also do not discuss cost complexity pruning.

 * Xgboost - https://arxiv.org/pdf/1603.02754.pdf